proftak/modules/0434/mdModule.md

 The use of parentheses is neither optional nor arbitrary.
 A pair of parentheses should be used only in an "indirect" operand.
 The value of an indirect operand is the location or RAM pointed to by a specific register.
 Only the second operand of `ld` and the first operand of `st` are indirect operands.

+# the `byte` directive

 The `byte` directive is used to reserve and initialize the value of a byte:

 ```
 byte 65 // allocate a byte and initialize it to 65
 ```

+The general syntax of the `byte` directive is the word `byte`, followed by exactly one postfix expression that computes the value of the byte being allocated.

 Comments start with two slashes.
 The following is an example of commenting an instruction: